atac/c10-tools/README.md

 Then run:

 ```
-pytest test
+pytest
 ```

 ## Building Native Binaries

-If the dependencies are installed (see Running Tests) you can compile native executables of the tools with:
+If the dependencies are installed you can compile a native executable with:

 ```
 python setup.py build_scripts